It is very easy to use the Joomla reCAPTCHA plugin in your custom Joomla component or module, just you have to follow the below mentioned steps.

 This is the first step and in order to avail reCAPTCHA keys, you first have to login to your google account and go to, https://www.google.com/recaptcha/admin/create.
 Here you will experience the following screen.

-As indicated in the above screenshot, you first have to provide a title or label to your reCAPTCHA so that this particular account could be identified uniquely.
+As indicated in the above screenshot, you first have to provide a title or label for your reCAPTCHA so that this particular account can be identified uniquely.
 Then the reCAPTCHA type should be selected.
-V2 is the normal version, used in most sites, which just give user a challenge to solve and it is just a one time verification.
+V2 is the normal version, used on most sites, which just gives the user a challenge to solve and it is just a one-time verification.

-On the other hand, V3 is a bit complex because it provides high level of spam detection without grabbing user attention.
-It could be added to any potential page where spamming could be made like registration, checkout page, ask a question etc. It provides score when you have spamy or risky traffic and then on the basis of that you may ask for email verification for that sort of traffic or can send the posts or comments they have made, for moderation.
+On the other hand, V3 is a bit complex because it provides a high level of spam detection without grabbing user attention.
+It could be added to any potential page where spamming could be done, like registration, checkout page, ask a question etc. It provides security when you have spam or risky traffic and then, on the basis of that, you may ask for email verification for that sort of traffic or send the posts or comments they have made, for moderation.

-You have to choose the right version which suits better and then have to mention the url of the site where you want to display the recaptcha and domain must have an ssl certificate and could be loaded through https.
-After that provide owner email IDs and then press submit by accepting terms and conditions.
+You have to choose the right version which suits you better and then have to mention the URL of the site where you want to display the recaptcha.
+The domain must have an SSL certificate and can be loaded through https.
+After that, provide the owner’s email IDs and then press submit by accepting the terms and conditions.

 You will then come across the following screen

-This is what you needed to display recaptcha on your joomla site.
-Copy the site key and secret key from here and then login to your joomla backend and go to Plugins → reCaptcha and put the site and secret key in the respective fields and Enable / Save the plugin.
+This is what you need to display recaptcha on your Joomla site.
+Copy the site key and secret key from here and then login to your Joomla backend and go to Plugins reCaptcha and put the site and secret key in the respective fields and Enable/Save the plugin.